jacobdensford/jacobdensford.com/generic-fantasy/index.md

 #### Fighter

-As a fighter, your main attribute is body.
+As a fighter, your main attribute is BOD.

 ##### Fighter Feats